In January, PCMag ran analysis of the Best Mobile Device Management Solutions of 2019. It begins with a statement that’s never been truer:

 They did not.

-From the article itself: Key pieces for testing come from this short list:
+From the PCMag article: Key pieces for testing come from this short list:

 - User and device self-registration